Whitehouse High School

-Whitehouse High School is a public high school located in Whitehouse, Texas, and classified as a 5A school by the UIL.
-It is part of the Whitehouse Independent School District located in southern Smith County.
+Whitehouse High School is a public high school in Whitehouse, Texas, United States.
+It is classified as a 5A school by the University Interscholastic League (UIL) and is part of the Whitehouse Independent School District in Smith County.
 In 2018, the school was rated "Met Standard" by the Texas Education Agency.

+History

+Whitehouse High School was built in 2000, the high school at the time became the Junior High.

 Athletics

 The Whitehouse Wildcats compete in the following sports: